lukearend/osrs-hiscores/README.md

 To launch the application, run `make run-app` and visit the URL `localhost:8050` in a web browser.

 The final application can be built and run in one shot via `make app`, which uses pre-downloaded data rather than scraping and clustering the data from scratch.
-The target `make all` builds all results from scratch, including scraping and clustering the hiscores data.
-Note that high usage of the hiscores API may result in your IP being blocked.
+The target `make all` is what was used to build results for the production app.
+If scraping data, note that high usage of the hiscores API may result in your IP being blocked.
 Please be sparing and respectful of Jagex's server resources in your usage of this code.

 Run `make help` to see more top-level targets.